 Right after communication, this can be one of the most challenging parts of your security awareness program.
 As creating awareness is an abstract task, the measuring can be quite challenging.

-One of the most significant signs of a well-performing information security awareness program is when you can prove that employee behaviour has changed.
-Phishing training is one of the best tools to educate people on how to be more secure online and measure at the same time how their behaviour is developing as a result of the education program.
+One of the most significant signs of a well-performing information security awareness program is when you can prove that employee behavior has changed.
+Phishing training is one of the best tools to educate people on how to be more secure online and measure at the same time how their behavior is developing as a result of the education program.
 Companies that are using phishing simulations can prove success and compliance with better metrics.

 Just for comparison, typically, in a company that lacks a good cybersecurity education program, phishing awareness generally is around 4% (based on the reported phishing emails/incidents).
 With infrequent phishing training, this number can go as high as 25%.
 With automated, frequent phishing training, the results can be stellar: it can go as high as 60%.

-According to Ira Winkler (whose whitepaper on how you use machine learning to impact information security awareness can be found here), you could also measure the number of incidents prevented through behaviour change.
+According to Ira Winkler (whose whitepaper on how you use machine learning to impact information security awareness can be found here), you could also measure the number of incidents prevented through behavior change.
 You could say that previously, an incident on average would have cost you 10 000 US dollars.
 Just count how many incidents you avoided by improved information security training and multiply the above price tag with the number.
 Whilst you possibly cannot prevent all the attacks, with a good awareness program, you can avoid quite a few.
 Investing in cybersecurity awareness is a lot more cost-efficient than the cost of the incidents would be.

 Another approach would be that you would simply create a security awareness survey (work with the HR department – and you can use for example SurveyMonkey’s ready-made security awareness survey template or the one from SANS as a guide).
 You can ask people about their knowledge or even their opinion on the program.